Beautiful nature colors on my organic farm

 In 1986 I planted 100 orange-trees, 6 mandarins, 3 grapefruits, and 3 lemons.
 These trees yield a good harvest and besides eating citrus fruits 7 months of the year, I sell them to friends on the coast.

 I am a nature person and love to observe what is going on.
 Looking at fauna and flora, you can discover a lot of things.
 I would like to take you on a tour over the property and show you the lovely colors nature delights us with.

 You will find this lovely bush in most countries.
 There are many different colors, but it has a lot of thorns.
 When you prune it, you have to be careful as the wounds do not heal so fast.
 The sap can cause skin rashes.

 Philibert Commercon was probably the first European to describe this plant.
 He was a botanist who accompanied Navy admiral Louis Antoine de Bougainville on a trip to circumnavigate the Earth.
 Its existence was first published in 1789 by Antoine Laurent de Jussieu.

 On the property, I have planted many bougainvilleas of different colors.
 I also used it in my pergola on the patio.
-This bougainvillea is very old as it was planted in 1983, the same as the one standing in front of the kitchen.
+This bougainvillea is very old as I planted it in 1983, the same as the one standing in front of the kitchen.
 The cats use it to climb on top of the pergola and lay there, having a siesta.
-It is not difficult to grow them but you have to carefully think about the place to put them.
-They will need a strong support system as the stem and head can get very big and heavy.

 The Catalpa tree also called the Mosquito tree – Catalpa Ligno